seanconnollydev/nextmail/README.md

 }
 ```

-After that, the file-system is the main API.
+After that, the file system is the main API.
 Every `.js` file becomes an email that gets automatically processed and rendered.

 Populate `./emails/demo.js` inside your project: